Tips for phoning organisations or businesses

 - find a quiet place where you won't be interrupted

 - have a pen and paper ready before you make the call so you can write down information

 - ask for the name of the person you are talking to and write it down - it means if you have to complain about them not being helpful, you can identify them

 - write down the date and time you made the call

 - ask for written confirmation of a verbal decision if appropriate.

 Stay calm even if the process is taking a long time or you are not getting what you want.

-- all call centres and most organisations have very clear policies about how to handle angry callers to protect the staff that have to deal with the calls – if you are abusive to the person taking the call they may simply hang up.
-You may also end up on a list of people that the organisation is not prepared to deal with over the phone
+- all call centres and most organisations have very clear policies about how to handle angry callers to protect the staff that have to deal with the calls – if you're abusive to the person taking the call they might hang up.
+You might also end up on a list of people that the organisation is not prepared to deal with over the phone

 - it is fine to say you are frustrated and that you are not happy with the service you are receiving.
 This will be more effective if you say it firmly without shouting